 The Double Standard: Infidelity and Violence

-When control fails, violence often follows.
-This is a global struggle, but it has a specific, painful face in Nigeria.
-A disturbing number of men unleash their "boxing talents" on the so-called weaker vessels: their wives and children.
-It is heartbreaking to speak of, made worse by a society that often pays little attention to this epidemic, contributing to a high rate of domestic abuse.
-My deepest prayer is that Nigeria will one day become a nation where victims of abuse are helped and healed, not shamed into silence.
+When that control fails to achieve its purpose or is challenged, it can often escalate to violence.
+A disturbing number of men unleash their "boxing talents" on the so-called "weaker vessels," their wives and children.
+It is heartbreaking to speak of, made worse by a society that often pays little attention to this epidemic.
+My deepest prayer is that Nigeria will one day become a nation where victims of abuse are helped, not shamed into silence.

 Through all of this—the pressure, the pride, the family dynamics—one demand remains constant: a Nigerian man must have his respect.
 It is treated not as something to be earned, but as a birthright.
 He can start a serious conflict over feeling disrespected.
 While a healthy need for respect is universal, when it becomes an inflexible demand, it is simply another tool of control, wielded to maintain a fragile authority.

-Did I miss something?
-Let me know in the comment section
+Did I miss something, let me know in the comments.

 0 Comments